Hepatitis B Titer

 Hepatitis B Blood Titer FAQ

-What type of test results will I receive?
+What type of hepatitis B lab results will I receive?

 What type of specimen will I submit?